Rocca Calascio in Abruzzo Will Take Your Breath Away

 I won’t attempt to give you a history lesson on Rocca Calascio.
 Wikipedia does a much better job.

 I hope this story about Rocca Calascio is yet another temptation to make the journey to Sulmona, and dive into the spectacular beauty of Abruzzo.
 My heartfelt thanks to the indomitable and passionate Novelia Giannantonio for being my guardian angel and for making arrangements and paving the way for my incredible adventures there (be sure to stay tuned for an upcoming story about my trek into the mountains with local shepherds – Novelia orchestrated it all!).
-When you come to Sulmona, be sure to contact Novelia about her lovely spacious two-bedroom Casa di Cuore, which she rents out.
-But, be sure to book early, or it might not be available.
+When you come to Sulmona, be sure to consider renting Novelia’s lovely spacious two-bedroom Casa di Cuore.
+But, be sure to book early (I can provide her contact info, just send me a note through my contact link), or it might not be available.
 Novelia, and her wonderful husband Peppe, also will help get you pointed in the right directions to make the most out of your time in Sulmona.

 Another wonderful resource, which covers so many things about Sulmona is WelcomeToSulmona.com.
 It’s the best English language resource guide to Sulmona.